taoning/epmodel/README.md

 ### Generate the source code

-To generate the source code, run the following command:
+To generate the source code, run the following command inside the `codegen` directory:

 ```bash
 python codegen.py